Alfonso Rivas Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.
+- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in the league.

-- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.89).
+- The Braves' 3.91 team ERA ranks fifth across all league pitching staffs.

-- Braves pitchers combine to allow 149 home runs (1.1 per game), the second-fewest in baseball.
+- The Braves allow the third-fewest home runs in baseball (152 total, 1.1 per game).

+- Winans makes his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.